Set Up an AWS Glue Data Catalog File Federation Connection (Beta)

 |---|---|

-| To create an AWS Glue Data Catalog Connection: | System Admin profile or Data 360 Architect permission set |
+| To create an AWS Glue Data Catalog connection: | System Admin profile or Data 360 Architect permission set |

 Requirements:

-Set Up Connector
+Set Up the Connector

 -